Volunteer Management: The Complete Guide for Nonprofits (2026)

 Managing Volunteers During Recruitment

 The recruitment process encompasses the awareness and consideration phases of the volunteer lifecycle.
-Recruitment is often the most difficult part of volunteer management because instead of managing volunteers who currently work with the organization, it requires volunteer managers to find and engage new individuals.
+Recruitment is often the most difficult part of volunteer management because, instead of managing volunteers who currently work with the organization, it requires volunteer managers to find and engage new individuals.

 Managing volunteers during recruitment involves the following steps: